opensemanticsearch/open-semantic-search/docs/doc/admin/queue/README.md

 A link to the *Flower* instance on your host (f.e. `http://localhost/flower`) is available in the search user interface in the menu "*Datasources*" as "*Show running and open imports and analysis tasks (ETL tasks)*".

 ![](../../../screenshots/flower.png)

+## Priorities

+By the config file `/etc/opensemanticsearch/task_priorities` you can set priorities by file extension types like `.pdf`.

+As default this option is set to process documents like PDF or DOC before images like JPG and files like `.exe` last.